simcesplatform/simcesplatform.github.io/markdown/core_communication.md

 The simulation platform communicates in a publish-subscribe fashion to realize loose coupling.
 This means that the components do not directly request anything from each other but rather announce which information they are interested in.
 Then, the platform delivers this information.

+Advantages:

+- The sender/producer does not need to know which receivers/consumers gets the message.
+All interested consumers get it.
+- The consumer does not need to know the sender - only the type of data.
+- The consumer does not need to process the incoming immediately, the message can stay in the queue until the consumer has time to process it.
+This is sometimes called store-and-forward paradigm.

 ## Topics and queues

 Publish-subscribe communication is implemented with a message bus that routes messages with topics and message queues.
 A topic is a string that identifies a subject of interest.
 Any piece of software can publish to the topic, and any piece of software can subscribe to receive messages from the topic.
 To receive messages, each subscriber creates a message queue and associates this to one or more topics.
 The motivation of queues is to enable asynchronous message processing, as the recipient can delay message reception without blocking any other node.
 Each topic can have an arbitrary number of subscriber queues associated.
 If a topic has no subscribers, no one receives message from the topic.
 Respectively, if there are multiple subscribers, the message bus clones each message for each subscriber.